 If you already have a content schedule or calendar then you will have already planned in lots of great seasonal content that will appeal to on-line Christmas shoppers.
 If not or if you would like some more ideas have a look at these tips and suggestions to help you get the most from this short window of activity.

 Start now and you will have you pages in place and indexed by the major search engines before the volume of searches really increases.
-Phrases like “christmas decorations” show a low of 260 searches per month during the summer 2013 however it was over 60k in September and if it follows the same track as last year will be over 300k for December.
+Phrases like “christmas decorations” show a low of 260 searches per month during the summer however it was over 60k by September and if it follows the same track as previous years will be over 300k for December.

 The main aim of content marketing is not to sell directly to the reader but is there to attract, inform and engage with the intended target audience.
 The content of each page is optimised specifically to be relevant and attractive to that specific target group.
 By providing what the visitor is looking for your content will create a positive and helpful experience that in turn will create a favourable impression or awareness of your brand, product or service.